 TRANSDERMAL ADMINISTRATION PHARMACOLOGY

 The same hydrophobic property that allows the skin to prevent water loss hinders the ability to administer a water-soluble xenobiotic transdermally.
 To reach the systemic circulation, a xenobiotic applied to the stratum corneum (horny layer) (Fig. 18–1) must initially pass through about a dozen layers of keratinized epidermal cells and then into the dermis.
-This keratinaceous horny layer is highly ...
+This keratinaceous horny ...